sorfinaly/CaseStudy1/README.md

 ## 1. Brief Description of Air Selangor <a id="brief"></a>
+<li>Syarikat Bekalan Air Selangor (SYABAS) is the water supply company responsible for providing treated water to Selangor, Kuala Lumpur, and Putrajaya in Malaysia.
+It manages the treatment and distribution of water to households, businesses, and industries in the region.
+SYABAS ensures the availability of clean and safe water for consumption, sanitation, and various other purposes.
+It also manages projects to improve water infrastructure and efficiency to meet the growing demands of the population.</li><br>

 ## 2. Objectives of the Case Study <a id="objective"></a>
+<li>The objective of this case study is to identify, evaluate, and provide solutions to the vulnerabilities that exist on the Air Selangor website.</li><br>

 ## 3. Vulnerablities <a id="vuln"></a>
 <ol>